sathyanarayanat/VSD-Squadron-mini-internship/README.md

 Injecting a fault into a microcontroller code can be done in several ways, depending on what kind of fault you want to simulate.
 Here are a few possibilities:

--Voltage Glitching: This involves momentarily lowering the voltage supply to the microcontroller, which can cause it to execute instructions incorrectly or behave unpredictably.
+- Voltage Glitching: This involves momentarily lowering the voltage supply to the microcontroller, which can cause it to execute instructions incorrectly or behave unpredictably.

--Clock Glitching: Similar to voltage glitching, this involves momentarily disrupting the clock signal to the microcontroller, causing it to execute instructions incorrectly.
+- Clock Glitching: Similar to voltage glitching, this involves momentarily disrupting the clock signal to the microcontroller, causing it to execute instructions incorrectly.
 -Memory Corruption: Writing data to random memory locations can simulate faults caused by cosmic rays or other forms of radiation.

--Instruction Corruption: Modifying the program instructions in memory can cause the microcontroller to execute unintended instructions.
+- Instruction Corruption: Modifying the program instructions in memory can cause the microcontroller to execute unintended instructions.

--Peripheral Fault Injection: Intentionally sending incorrect data to peripherals, such as sensors or communication modules, can simulate faults in external components.
+- Peripheral Fault Injection: Intentionally sending incorrect data to peripherals, such as sensors or communication modules, can simulate faults in external components.

 since we work with a servo motor, its supposed to perform its action periodically when it receives the commans from input pin.
 To introduce a fault scenario where the servo motor behaves unexpectedly or inaccurately due to a random glitch.We can simulate this by randomly delaying the servo control pulses within a certain range, causing undesired behaviour behavior.
 To inject the fault using an ESP32 board, we can modify the code to receive commands from the ESP32 over serial communication to introduce the fault.
 Here's how you can do it.